Article

 Learn how your business can help keep consumer data private with our guide.

-Though customer analytics can provide a lot of value to companies, the process of collecting it must be done properly.
-Here are eight customer data management best practices to ensure data quality, security, and usability.
+Although customer analytics can provide a lot of value to companies, the process of collecting it must be done properly.
+Here are nine customer data management best practices to ensure data quality, security, and usability.

 In our CX Trends Report, a majority of leaders (56 percent) admitted to experiencing a data breach or cyberattack targeting customer data in the past year.
 The cost of a security lapse goes beyond financial penalties and lawsuits—a tarnished reputation could drive customers away for good.